Table of contents

 Please note: We will certainly not talk about some very advanced KPIs, the OEE type, which is introduced in large production plants.
 Because, first of all, they are very difficult to introduce, and you would have to collect a huge amount of data.
 And secondly, we do not know any company with less than 20 workers where introducing this famous OEE would bring some benefits proportional to the amount of work that would have to be put into it.

 Let’s start with preparing data on which we will build our metrics.
-And before we talk about this data at all, we think it is worth saying what measuring means for a small manufacturing company.
+And before we talk about this data, we think it is worth saying what measuring means for a small manufacturing company.

 What does it mean to measure something on the shop floor vs. do you want to type in tons of unnecessary data?

-To sum up: Remember that more than 72 hours break from the time the data was collected, and you got to analyze it makes the data useless because, well…it is…. out of date.
+To sum up: Remember that more than 72 hours break from the time the data was collected makes the data useless because, well…it is…. out of date.

 Data we need – minimum package